freeCodeCamp/chinese/chinese/articles/the-definitive-node-js-handbook.md

 res.setHeader('Content-Type', 'text/plain')
 ```

-…and we end close the response, adding the content as an argument to `end()`:
+……and we end close the response, adding the content as an argument to `end()`:

 ```
 res.end('Hello World\n')